haliphax/haliphax-dot-dev/content/posts/2011-04-22-send-xmpp-messages-with-perl-from-the-command-line-too.md

 ---
 title: "Send XMPP messages with Perl (from the command line, too!)"
-tags: ['post', 'my-software', 'perl', 'shell', 'tool', 'xmpp']
+tags: ["post", "my-software", "perl", "shell", "tool", "xmpp"]
 layout: post
 ---

 I had been looking for a small, simple utility for Windows that could send XMPP messages from the command line for use in various automated tasks and notification processes.
-I came across *sendxmpp* as part of the [CygWin](https://cygwin.com) installation, but could not successfully install its dependencies with CygWin's CPAN port.
+I came across _sendxmpp_ as part of the [CygWin](https://cygwin.com) installation, but could not successfully install its dependencies with CygWin's CPAN port.
 I've been playing around with the `Net::XMPP` Perl library, and in spite of its poor